Skip to main content

 (b) a contravention of the Act, the Constitution, or any law of the First Nation that might have affected the result of the election.

-to Electoral
+Sending documents to Electoral Officer

 (2) Upon the filing of an appeal, the appellant shall forward a copy of the appeal together with all supporting documents by registered mail to the Electoral Officer and to each candidate.

-Written
+Written answers required

 (3) Any candidate may, and the Electoral Officer shall, within fourteen days of the receipt of a copy of an appeal under subsection (1), submit to the court of competent jurisdiction, by registered mail, a written answer to the particulars set out in the appeal, together with any supporting documents relating thereto duly verified by affidavit.